I have to ship something via FedEx or UPS. What do I have to do (an overview)?

 - Use packaging roomy enough for samples and gel packs.

-- Note that shippers provide their own gel packs.
+- Shippers provide their own gel packs.

 How do I ship something with a lithium battery or another kind of battery?

-- Accept that this is complicated and will take extra time due to transport and export control regulations.
+- You must contact Margaret Rakas first for guidance and approval to proceed.
+Accept that this is complicated and will take extra time due to transport and export control regulations.

 - We are required to use FedEx for ALL battery shipments.